Puquina languages

-Background
+History

+In spite of the fact that Puquina was originally a lingua franca of the region during colonization, it rapidly declined and then went extinct.
+Its decline began before the Spanish conquest as Aymaran speaking peoples divided the population of Puquina into several small groups.

 Remnants of the single, ancestral Puquina language can be found in the Quechuan and Spanish languages spoken in the south of Peru, mainly in Arequipa, Moquegua and Tacna, as well as in Bolivia.
 There also seem to be remnants in the Kallawaya language, which may be a mixed language formed from Quechuan languages and Puquina.
 (Terrence Kaufman (1990) finds the proposal plausible.)

-Some theories claim that "Qhapaq Simi", the cryptic language of the nobility of the Inca Empire, was closely related to Puquina, and that Runa Simi (Quechuan languages) were spoken by commoners.
+Some theories claim that Qhapaq Simi, the cryptic language of the nobility of the Inca Empire, was closely related to Puquina, and that Runa Simi (Quechuan languages) were spoken by commoners.
 The Leco language might also be related.

+There may have been more Puquina languages, like Chumbivilca, which is known only from toponyms.

-Moulian et al. (2015) argue that Puquina language influenced Mapuche language of southern Chile long before the rise of the Inca Empire.
+Moulian et al. (2015) argue that Puquina language influenced the Mapuche language of southern Chile long before the rise of the Inca Empire.
 This areal linguistic influence may have started with a migratory wave arising from the collapse of the Tiwanaku Empire around 1000 CE.

 Sometimes the term Puquina is used for the Uru language, which is distinctly different.